klauseduard/under-over-models/chapters/02-software-time-estimation.md

 Expert judgment involves leveraging the knowledge and experience of specialists to estimate project details.
 This approach is particularly useful when empirical data is scarce or for tackling complex, ill-defined problems.

-However, expert judgment is highly susceptible to various [cognitive biases](https://en.wikipedia.org/wiki/Cognitive_bias), which can lead to both underfitting and overfitting:
+However, expert judgment is highly susceptible to various [cognitive biases](https://en.wikipedia.org/wiki/Cognitive_bias) (similar to those affecting three-point estimation, discussed in [Section 2.1](#estimation-biases)), which can lead to both underfitting and overfitting:
 - [Optimism](https://en.wikipedia.org/wiki/Optimism_bias) bias might cause experts to underestimate the effort required
 - [Anchoring](https://en.wikipedia.org/wiki/Anchoring_effect) bias could lead to estimates being unduly influenced by initial figures
 - [Overconfidence](https://en.wikipedia.org/wiki/Overconfidence_effect) can result in experts overlooking potential challenges or the need for more detailed analysis, leading to overfitting.